Quansight/Quansight-website/apps/labs/posts/doctesting-for-pydata-libraries.md

 </p>

 ## Future Goals
-I am currently in the process of integrating the plugin into SciPy; for more details, you can check out the PR linked [here](https://github.com/scipy/scipy/pull/19242).
+I am currently in the process of integrating the plugin into SciPy; for more details, you can check out [the PR](https://github.com/scipy/scipy/pull/19242).
 Looking ahead, our goal is to publish the plugin on [PyPI](https://pypi.org/) and extend its integration to NumPy and other PyData libraries.

 If you run into challenges with floating-point arithmetic, face output issues related to whitespace and array abrreviations, need to validate example source code without output testing, or simply desire a customized doctesting experience, consider giving this [plugin](https://github.com/ev-br/scpdt) a try.

 ## The Journey's End
 Throughout this incredible journey, I cherished every moment spent working, learning from my mentors: [Evgeni Burovski](https://github.com/ev-br) and [Melissa Weber Mendonça](https://github.com/melissawm), and being part of the Quansight team.
 I'm incredibly grateful for this opportunity, and I look forward to continuing my contributions to the pytest plugin even after the internship.

 Curious?
-Check out the plugin [here](https://github.com/ev-br/scpdt).
+Check out the [plugin repository on GitHub](https://github.com/ev-br/scpdt).
 Feel free to contribute – the more, the merrier! 🚀🐍

 Stay tuned for more exciting developments!